Letting go – what is it?

 There is nothing to do right.

-There is nothing to be done.
+There is nothing to finish.

 It is a path that rarely moves forward in clear steps and directions.
 It is more like an inner movement that slowly settles into place, at a pace that is bearable.

-That what is, can be here.
+That what is, is allowed to be here.

-That what was, must have been.
+That what was, is allowed to have been.

 © by HerMine’s